poifuture/markdown-styler-for-word/src/README.md

 > Make MS Word a markdown friendly collaborative editor.

 Welcome to markdown world!
-This MS Word add-in aims to apply MS Word styles to your markdown document without changing your content.
+This MS Word add-in aims to apply styles to your markdown document without changing your content.
 You can easily view your document with a better style while collaborating with others.
 Our team is actively using it for writing our meeting notes.